Skip to content

 • passport valid more than six months into the future

-This page is for currently registered international students who have active I-20s.
-Alumni on post-completion OPT or STEM extension OPT should review the OPT/STEM OPT travel guidelines.
+This page is for currently registered students who are still studying.
+Alumni should review the OPT/STEM OPT travel guidelines as they are different.

 I-20 TRAVEL SIGNATURE